wp-plugins/worpit-admin-dashboard-plugin/readme.txt

 == Upgrade Notice ==

-= 1.2.0 =
+= 2.0 =

-* Major plugin re-architecture to use HTTP GET instead of POST to receive directives from worpitapp.com
-* Tested with WordPress 3.5
+* NAME CHANGE: Was Worpit, now iControlWP.com
+* ADDED: support for logging in as any user, not just admin.
+* ADDED: Support for WordPress Firewall 2, Better WP Security, and Wordfence by automatically whitelist iControlWP IPs.
+* ADDED: Ability to add a site to an iControlWP account from within the WordPress site itself
+* ADDED: Support for the underConstruction and Ultimate Maintenance Mode plugins.